boringcrypto/YieldBox/README.md

 -

 ## Protocol Benefits
-Anyone writing a token based protocol on top of BoringBox gets these benefits
+Anyone writing a token based protocol on top of YieldBox gets these benefits
 - Seamless support for rebasing tokens
 - No need to support ETH only WETH as just another token
 - Uniform asset behaviour